bitwarden/help/_articles/directory-connector/directory-sync.md

 The Bitwarden Directory Connector is cross-platform desktop application that allows you to keep your Bitwarden organization and user directory in sync.
 Directory Connector can be run on-demand manually as well as automatically in the background on an configured interval.
 The Directory Connector application can be installed on Windows, macOS, and most Linux distributions.

-You can install and run Directory Connector as an agent on the server that hosts your directory, an administrator's workstation, or any other desktop device than can access the directory.
+You can install and run Directory Connector as an agent on the server that hosts your directory, an administrator's workstation, or any other desktop device that can access the directory.

 {% image directory-connector/app.png %}